How-to-Fix-a-Starting-System-Fault

 Q: How can I prevent starting system faults from happening?

-A: You can prevent starting system faults from happening by keeping your battery in good condition, making sure all of the connections in the starting system are clean and tight, and periodically inspecting the cables and terminals for any damage or corrosion.
-You can also prevent faults by having a working automatic start/stop system and by keeping an eye on the starter motor.
+A: You can prevent starting system faults by keeping your battery in good condition, ensuring all of the connections in the starting system are clean and tight, and periodically inspecting the cables and terminals for any damage or corrosion.
+You can also prevent faults by having an automatic start/stop system and keeping an eye on the starter motor.

 Q: What should I do if my starting system fails?

-A: If your starting system fails, you should first check the battery to make sure it’s properly charged.
-Next, check all of the connections in the starting system to make sure they’re clean and tight.
+A: If your starting system fails, you should check the battery to ensure it’s properly charged.
+Next, check all the connections in the starting system to ensure they’re clean and tight.
 Then, inspect the cables and terminals for any damage or corrosion.
 Finally, have the starter motor checked by a professional.

 Q: Can you test a starter without removing it?